1984 Salvadoran presidential election

 Presidential elections were held in El Salvador on 25 March 1984, with a second round on 6 May.
-A new president was elected, together with a vice-president, for a five-year term.
+A new president was elected, together with a vice president, for a five-year term.
 The result was a victory for José Napoleón Duarte of the Christian Democratic Party.

 The elections were held under military rule amidst high levels of repression and violence, and candidates to the left of Duarte's brand of Christian Democrats were excluded from participating.

-Nevertheless, the election was considered the first fair and just one after the 1931 election.
+Nevertheless, the election was considered the first fair and just in El Salvador after the 1931 election.